 Presenting your truck accident case in court requires an extensive amount of preparation and intimate familiarity with the rules that govern trial court procedure in California.
 Your lawyer will need to present your case before a jury or judge, with the goal of attaining a verdict in your favor.

 Get Started on Your Tractor Trailer Accident Claim

 Proving fault in a truck accident case is a complicated process.
 It is crucial to hire an experienced lawyer who will conduct a thorough investigation and present evidence that establishes how the negligence of the truck driver, the trucking company, and/or other parties resulted in your injuries.

 Were you seriously injured or was a member of your family tragically killed in a tractor trailer accident in Southern California?
 If so, The Law Offices of Mickey Fine is here to help.

 Please call (661) 333-3333 or contact us online for a free case evaluation.
-Attorney Mickey Fine serves clients in Bakersfield, Manhattan Beach, and nearby areas of California.
+Attorney Mickey Fine serves clients in Bakersfield, and nearby areas of California.